I was at my local farmer’s market last week, just browsing around. Ok, I’ll be honest, I was hunting for free samples – get off my back!

-I passed several fruit vendors with baskets of strawberries without paying much attention.
+I passed several fruit vendors without paying much attention.
 But one of them, toward the end, was offering free samples.
 Score!

 As I reached for a berry, the vendor gave me the deets: “These strawberries are locally grown, organic, and picked fresh this morning.”
 But the best part was, they tasted great!
 Nom nom!
 SPOILER ALERT: I bought ’em!